 In this article, I give some observations that I have made while parsing HTML documents for client projects.
 In addition to observations about HAP, I’ll point out extension methods provided by HAP.CSSSelectors package that allows for much easier selection.

-To start, I don't claim to be an expert in XPath or Regular Expressions but the following are some observations I have made while parsing HTML documents for client projects.
+To start, I don't claim to be an expert in XPath or Regular Expressions, but following are some observations I have made while parsing HTML documents for client projects.

-In the following examples I am using HtmlAgility pack (HAP) to load the HTML into a document object model (DOM) and parse into nodes.
-Additionaly, there are cases where I have had to parse the document on elements which are not truly nodes, such as comments.
+In the following examples, I am using HtmlAgility pack (HAP) to load the HTML into a document object model (DOM) and parse into nodes.
+Additionally, there are cases where I have had to parse the document on elements which are not truly nodes, such as comments.